max-geller/angular-supastarter/README.md

 The production build is deployed to the following URL: [https://.netlify.app/](https://.netlify.app/).
 A staging build is deployed to the following URL: [Staging](https://angular-18-staging.netlify.app/).

-Be sure to set the correct environment variables for your production and staging environments in Netlify.
+Be sure to set the correct environment variables for production and staging environments in Netlify.

 Use the following commands to deploy the application to Netlify: